andrekramer/erdna/README.md

 Bootstraps a simple object system so that object-oriented programming can be employed (examples/objects),
 as well as allowing experimenting with functional, procedural and symbolic programming.
 See examples/useful for other functional techniques such as lazy evaluation.

+The ability to use LLMs from a Scheme repl may be interesting given the classic AI Lisp legacy connections.

-What if the Web was programmable in such a uniform but flexible syntax?
+What if the Web (or Agentic AI) was programmable in such a uniform but flexible syntax?

 The v1 code was written in small pieces over the summer of 2024 without AI input and is free for non commercial use.
 More examples where added and some bugs fixed in later minor versions.

-The ability to use LLMs from a Scheme repl may be interesting given the classic AI lisp legacy.

 To clone:

 git clone git@github.com:andrekramer/erdna.git